Can Large Language Models Replace Data Scientists in Biomedical Research?: Introduction

-Code generation has been extensively explored with the advent of large language models (LLMs), which have demonstrated strong capabilities in tasks like code completion~\cite{chen2021evaluating}.
-Continuous efforts have been made in developing more powerful code-specific LLMs~\cite{li2022competition,luowizardcoder,lozhkov2024starcoder}, refining prompting strategies~\cite{zhang2023repocoder}, integrating external knowledge through retrieval-augmented generation (RAG)~\cite{parvez2021retrieval,wang2024coderag}, and enabling LLMs' self-reflection~\cite{chenteaching2024}.
-These advancements further lead to the LLM-based platform for software development~\cite{wang2024opendevin} and data analysis~\cite{zheng2024opencodeinterpreter}.
-While LLMs have been evaluated for general programming tests~\cite{chen2021evaluating,austin2021program,hendrycks2measuring,liu2024your}, software engineering~\cite{jimenezswe2024}, and data analysis ~\cite{huang2022execution,lai2023ds}, assessments specifically targeting clinical research data science remain scarce.
-In medicine, recent works have introduced LLMs to automate machine learning modeling~\cite{tayebi2024large} and support bioinformatics tool development~\cite{tang2024biocoder}, but they do not cover broad data science tasks.
-Therefore, this paper seeks to build a comprehensive code generation dataset to assess to which extent the cutting-edge LLMs can automate clinical research data analysis, modeling, and visualization.
+Code generation has been extensively studied with large language models (LLMs), which have demonstrated strong capabilities in tasks like code completion~\cite{chen2021evaluating}.
+Continuous efforts have been made to develop more powerful code-specific LLMs~\cite{li2022competition,luowizardcoder,lozhkov2024starcoder}, refine prompting strategies~\cite{zhang2023repocoder}, integrate external knowledge through retrieval-augmented generation (RAG)~\cite{parvez2021retrieval,wang2024coderag}, and enable LLMs to self-reflection~\cite{chenteaching2024}.
+These advancements lead to the LLM-based platform for software development~\cite{wang2024opendevin} and data analysis~\cite{zheng2024opencodeinterpreter}.
+Although LLMs have been evaluated for general programming tests~\cite{chen2021evaluating,austin2021program,hendrycks2measuring,liu2024your}, software engineering~\cite{jimenezswe2024}, and data analysis ~\cite{huang2022execution,lai2023ds}, assessments specifically targeting biomedical data science remain scarce.
+In medicine, recent work has introduced LLMs to automate machine learning modeling~\cite{tayebi2024large} and support bioinformatic tool development~\cite{tang2024biocoder}, but they do not cover broad data science tasks or assess to what extent LLMs can collaborate with humans to complete programming tasks.
+Therefore, this paper seeks to build a comprehensive code generation dataset to assess to what extent cutting-edge LLMs can automate biomedical data analysis, modeling, and visualization.